Post #2048: My Vienna pool/gym proposal FAQ

 Answer:

 1) It means that Town Council was shown a lowball estimate of the ongoing taxpayer cost of running this facility.
-That, because the contractor’s revenue projections for a Vienna pool/gym assumed there was no competition in the Vienna area.
+That, because the contractor’s revenue projections for a Vienna pool/gym assumed there was no competition for the pool-related spending of residents of the Town of Vienna proper.

 2) The three nearby government-run pool/gym fitness centers weaken any argument that there is a strong need for similar, and similarly-priced, Vienna facility.